slint-ui/slint/docs/src/content/docs/concepts/development/localization.md

 ### Selecting a Translation

-If the `std` feature isenabled when building Slint, Slint will try to detect the language based on the locale.
+If you enable the `std` feature with Slint, language for translations is detected based on the locale.
 If one of the bundled language matches the selected locale, it will be used.

-Use the `slint::select_bundled_translation` to change thanslation at runtime.
+Use the `slint::select_bundled_translation` function to change translations at runtime.

 ## Previewing Translations with `slint-viewer`